HENDRIX-ZT2/ZT1-Sprites/README.md

 9) Process the images as described here: https://github.com/jbostoen/ZTStudio/wiki/How-to-create-a-color-palette-to-share-with-several-graphics-(views,-animations)-using-GIMP If you don't do this, ZT Studio will raise an error because every image has too many colors.

 10) Open ZT Studio.
 Make sure you have the files in "C:/temp/output" now.
-Change ZT Studio's settings like this:
-Conversions > Batch Conversions > Start Numbering at Frame 0 Writing PNG Files > Crop to relevant pixels of this frame (might not be needed) Run the Batch Conversion feature and you should get ZT1 animations and palettes.
+Change ZT Studio's settings like this: Conversions > Batch Conversions > Start Numbering at Frame 0; Writing PNG Files > Crop to relevant pixels of this frame (might not be needed).
+Run the Batch Conversion feature and you should get ZT1 animations and palettes.